 Your child should NOT have any food or drink at least 2 hours prior to their appointment.

 Oral (conscious) sedation is recommended for apprehensive children, very young children, and children with special needs.
 It is used to calm your child and to reduce the anxiety or discomfort associated with dental treatment.
 Your child may be quite drowsy and may even fall asleep but they will not become unconscious.

 There are a variety of medications that can be used for conscious sedation.
 Our doctors will utilize the medication best suited for your child’s overall health and dental treatment recommendations.
 We will be happy to answer any questions you may have concerning the specific medication we plan to give your child.

 Prior to Your Appointment:

 Please notify us of any change in your child’s health and/or medical condition.
 Do not bring your child for treatment with a fever, ear infection or cold.
 Should your child become ill, contact us to see if it is necessary to postpone the appointment.
-You must tell Dr. Khan of any drugs that your child is currently taking and any drug reactions and/or change in medical history.
+You must tell the doctor of any drugs that your child is currently taking and any drug reactions and/or change in medical history.